-An employee moving under this provision shall use their seniority date, both in the process of moving and for the scheduling of hours of work, in the store he or she moves to.
+An employee moving under this provision shall use their seniority date, both in the process of moving and for the scheduling of hours of work, in the store they move to.
 Once the employee moves to the other banner store, the employee shall be covered by all of the terms of that banner's collective agreement and will become a member of the Bargaining Unit covered by that collective agreement.

-LETTER OF UNDERSTANDING #15 - Joint Diversity
+LETTER OF UNDERSTANDING #11 - Joint Diversity